dev-Dasan2000/SpiritX_Dev_Dominators_01/README.md

 ### 2. Install Dependencies

-Ensure iside the correct project folder, then run:
+Ensure you are inside the correct project folder, then run:

 ```bash
 npm install